assemblycapital/houston/README.md

  * what services the moon is responsible for
  * what machine the moon is running on
  * who the moon belongs to

+## Using The Poke API
+houston can be poked by other apps to create / breach / rekey moons. previously, this was only possible through dojo. for a spec of the poke API, refer to the source code.

 ## Installing the Desk From Source